-If you have opted for semi permanent eyebrows or eyeliner, wearing large sunglasses when in direct sunlight will provide adequate protection.
-Lips are somewhat harder to protect; an oversized brimmed hat may be able to shade the face.
-Avoid the use of sunbeds altogether.
+If you have opted for semi-permanent eyebrows or eyeliner, wearing large sunglasses when in direct sunlight will provide adequate protection.
+Lips are somewhat harder to protect; an oversized brimmed hat may be able to shade the face, but you should avoid the use of sunbeds altogether.

-While it may prove somewhat tricky and sound a little gross, try to keep the area as dry as possible during the healing process.
+While it may prove somewhat tricky, try to keep the area as dry as possible during the healing process.
 When showering or bathing, do not splash your face with water or use your standard face wash.
 Instead, apply a small amount of a gentle face cleanser to a cotton pad and clean your face.
 Avoid any cleansers that include alcohol, acids or strong chemicals as it risks burning the treatment area.
 Simple Skincare has a wide range of ‘kind to skin’ face cleansers, ideal to use during the healing process.